Cvratingen/Timeseries-labeling/README.md

 - Then you can push a key to update the data and redraw the data.
 - Optionally you can use left and right arrow keys to set that as the data start or end respectively (rest will be deleted).

 ## Installation

 The easiest way to use this tool is to incorporate the `MatplotlibAssist` class into your own code.
+* If you are using PyCharm, turn of the "Show plots in tool window" setting in the matplotlib preferences. found here `PyCharm > Settings > Tools > Python Plots`

 ## Example